asfadmin/Discovery-SearchAPI/cloudformation/README.md

 make -e MATURITY=devel -e TAG=test -e NumConcurrentExecutions=2 deploy-searchapi-stack
 ```

 Will create an API to develop against, with the stack name `SearchAPI-test`.
-The "SearchAPI-" part is appended automatically!
-This will also create a docker tag `test` inside ECR that the stack uses.
+(The "SearchAPI-" part is appended automatically).
+This will also create a docker image tagged `test` inside ECR that the stack uses.

 The `TAG` value will replace all non-alpha chars with "-", since stack names are a little restrictive.
-(If a branch named `some_github_branch` triggered the pipeline, that would become the `TAG`, and it would create a stack named `SearchAPI-some-github-branch`).
+(If a branch named `some.github_branch` triggered the pipeline, that would pass the name to the `TAG`, and it would create a stack named `SearchAPI-some-github-branch`).

 You can also get the URL of a stack with: